Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 Test your emails

 Once you’ve written your alt text and incorporated it into your email, it’s important to test it’s working properly.
-If it doesn’t work right, your email will look unprofessional at best, and it may not send the message you’re trying to send.
+If it doesn’t work right, your email will look unprofessional at best, and at worst, may not send the message you’re trying to send.

 A robust testing strategy includes testing how your email will look in multiple configurations.
 Each email client your recipients use may display the image descriptions differently or may not display them at all.
 Some may automatically download and display the images, some might have settings chosen by the user to display the alt text instead, and still others may automatically block all external content.

 The only way to know for sure how your email is going to look in someone’s inbox is to simulate it.
-There are tools out there to help you test different configurations of email clients, browsers, settings, and other variables so you can quickly and efficiently check that your emails will perform how you expect them to.
+Email testing tools like Mailosaur help you test different email rendering across email clients, browsers, settings, and other variables so you can quickly and efficiently check that your emails will perform how you expect them to.

-Mailosaur offers email and SMS testing software tools that can help you create fast, effective tests to see if your alternative text is working, and test other aspects of your emails so you’re always giving people a good impression.
-Reach out to us today for a free trial, or to learn more about how our software can make your life easier.
+Mailosaur offers email and SMS testing software tools that can help you create fast, effective tests to see if your alternative text is working, and test countless other aspects of your transactional messages so you know everything works as it should.